opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 ### External system integration

-Connect to external systems using MCP (Model Context Protocol) connectors (a standardized way to integrate with external data sources and services) to expand search capabilities beyond your OpenSearch cluster.
+Connect to external systems using Model Context Protocol (MCP) connectors (a standardized way to integrate with external data sources and services) to expand search capabilities beyond your OpenSearch cluster.
 By connecting to external MCP servers or compute environments, the agent can orchestrate broader query planning and execution across multiple systems, enabling advanced workflows that enrich queries with data from third-party services.
 For more information, see [Using external MCP servers](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/mcp-server/).

 ## How agentic search differs from other search types